Aliases for DRD2 Gene

 DRD2 (Dopamine Receptor D2) is a Protein Coding gene.
-Diseases associated with DRD2 include periodic limb movement disorder and hemiparkinsonism-hemiatrophy syndrome.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include G protein-coupled receptor activity and identical protein binding and potassium channel regulator activity.
-An important paralog of this gene is CHRM4.
+Diseases associated with DRD2 include Cocaine Dependence and Substance Dependence.
+Among its related pathways are G-Beta Gamma Signaling and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and identical protein binding.
+An important paralog of this gene is ADRA2A.

 Dopamine receptor whose activity is mediated by G proteins which inhibit adenylyl cyclase (PubMed:21645528).
 Positively regulates postnatal regression of retinal hyaloid vessels via suppression of VEGFR2/KDR activity, downstream of OPN5 (By similarity).

 D2 receptors are members of the dopamine receptor G-protein-coupled receptor family that also includes D1, D3, D4 and D5.
-They are located primarily in the caudate putamen, nucleus accumbens and olfactory tubercle where they are involved in the modulation of locomotion, reward, reinforcement and memory and learning.
-The human D2 receptor gene has been localized to chromosome 11 (11q22-23).
+They are involved in the modulation of locomotion, reward, reinforcement and memory and learning.